cybera/ookla-stacan-analysis/project-card.md

 <!-- Provide a quick summary of the project, it's purpose. -->

 The repository here contains the code necessary to setup an environment and download the data to investigate internet speed data across Canada.
-Though the code has been written by Cybera data scientists, the data itself comes from [Ookla](https://www.ookla.com/), who make internet speed test data available for anyone interested in investigating.
+Though the code has been written by Cybera data scientists, the data itself comes from [Ookla](https://www.ookla.com/), who make internet speed test data available for anyone interested in investigating, as well as [Statistics Canada (StatsCan)](https://www.statcan.gc.ca/en/start), who maintain datasets on numerous topics related to Canada.
+The Ookla dataset provides information about internet speed and access, where the StatsCan data provides context in the form of data about populations, drawn from census data (2016).

+##### Note: it is not uncommon for links to StatsCan pages to rot over time.
+Curators of this repository endeavour to keep this information current, but no guarantees can be given.

-Once the data is downloaded, it is aggregated and mapped to make it more useful, usually for Cybera's ADSL project interns to get familiarized with the process.
-To that end, the Project Card here largely reflects the information available on the Ookla website, and references specific sections where nrecessary.
+Once the datasets are downloaded they are aggregated and visualized to make analysis more meaningful.
+Though the data is necessarily transformed as part of this process, references in this document refer to the raw data and may not be able to be perfectly extrapolated to the combined data.
+To that end, the Project Card here largely reflects the information available on the Ookla and StatsCan websites, and references specific sections where nrecessary.

 Dataset card required? [yes]
 <!-- If not including dataset card, include justification here and remove dataset card section -->